Day 1 – 2: Yogyakarta, Java

 The higher located city of Malang has a much more comfortable climate.
 Malang is one of the more surprising locations on your Indonesia route due to its beautiful waterfalls like Coban Putri, Coban Rondo, and Tumpak Sewu, green tea plantations, and the rainbow city Jodipan in Malang, which is a former slum area painted to attract visitors.

-About Malang: Things to do in Malang
+Where to Stay in Malang

 Day 6: Bromo, Java